-Don’t look now but Inflation is raring it’s ugly head–and it already having an impact on your life!
-If you’ve not thought about inflation recently, it might be time to revisit the topic–understand how it’ll effect you and what to do about it.
+Don’t look now but Inflation is raring its ugly head–and it already having an impact on your life!
+If you’ve not thought about inflation recently, it might be time to revisit the topic–understand how it’ll affect you and what to do about it.

-If you’re thinking it looks like a Ponzi Scheme, you are absolutely correct except the games been rigged in Americas favor for all these year.
-Due to it’s AAA rating, the US can get interest rates as low as 3.21 percent.
-So if you need to pay interest on a national debt of $14.0 Trillion, it’s in the range of only $196.0 Billion in 2010 (Accoring to the US Government Spending.com).
+If you’re thinking it looks like a Ponzi Scheme, you are absolutely correct except the games been rigged in America’s favor for all these years.
+Due to its AAA rating, the US can get interest rates as low as 3.21 percent.
+So if you need to pay interest on a national debt of $14.0 Trillion, it’s in the range of only $196.0 Billion in 2010 (According to the US Government Spending.com).
 Contrast that to a nation like Portugal who’s sucking canal water as a nation.
 Their actual closed a few weeks ago and the interest rate on their debt (Junk Bond Status) was 7.81 percent.
 If America had that bad of a credit rating, we’d be paying $1.09 Trillion per year!!
-If we only took in $2.10 trillion in Revenue in all of 2010, you cannot survive paying half of that in interest.
+If we only took in $2.10 trillion in all of 2010, you cannot survive to pay half of that in interest.

 Yet, that’s exactly what the US is facing.
 In fact, China has already downgraded our AAA credit rating to A+ with a negative outlook.
 However, Standards and Poor’s must be in bed with leaders to sit on their hands and wait.